caps-tum/autopin-plus/README.md

     Currently, only Linux is supported. autopin+ is based on the Qt framework and requires CMake for compiling.
 In the following, it will be assumed that ccmake is used.
-In order to compile autopin+ change to the build directory and execute
+In order to compile autopin+ create the build directory, change to it and execute

       ccmake ..